easysso/easysso/README.md

 With this project, we want to give a headstart to anyone who is looking at doing it for their solutions and projects.

+# How the project is intended to be used

-At the core of this project is the built-in authentication and authorization support available with Azure App Service.
+This project is build on top of authentication and authorization support available with Azure App Service.
 To learn more please visit this [documentation](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).

 This feature allows developers to add federated authentication from providers such as Azure Active Directory, Microsoft Accounts, Facebook, Google and Twitter with zero code and we use it to give you a quick path to integrate the same in your applications.
 You can take a look the guides available from this [link](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad) to learn how to do it manually but with EasySSO, we have automated this process for you.

-Here's a concise overview of all the steps involved -
+Here's an overview of steps involved -

 1. Create an Azure App Service instance
 2. Configure this instance to use Azure Active Directory authentication with Express or Advanced configuration